 Evidence of Insurability (EOI) is not required to enroll in the Supplemental Long-Term Disability plan.

-Pre-existing conditions: Before enrolling in Supplemental LTD coverage, you should be aware that pre-existing conditions may limit the amount of benefits you receive.
-A pre-existing condition is an injury, illness, or condition that was or should have been treated within three months before your Supplemental LTD insurance is effective.
-If you were treated for a pre-existing condition within the three months prior to your effective date, you would not be eligible for Supplemental LTD benefits for a disability that occurred within 12 months of this effective date.
-You would remain eligible for the 50% employer paid LTD benefits, if you have had the employer paid LTD coverage for over 12 months from your disability date.
-Any disabilities that occur after 12 months from your Supplemental LTD insurance effective date will not be subject to the pre-existing condition clause.
+Pre-existing conditions: Before enrolling in Supplemental Long-Term Disability coverage, you should be aware that pre-existing conditions may limit the amount of benefits you receive.
+A pre-existing condition is an injury, illness, or condition that was or should have been treated within three months before your Supplemental Long-Term Disability insurance is effective.
+If you were treated for a pre-existing condition within the three months prior to your effective date, you would not be eligible for Supplemental Long-Term Disability benefits for a disability that occurred within 12 months of this effective date.
+You would remain eligible for the 50% employer paid Long-Term Disability benefits, if you have had the employer paid Long-Term Disability coverage for over 12 months from your disability date.
+Any disabilities that occur after 12 months from your Supplemental Long-Term Disability insurance effective date will not be subject to the pre-existing condition clause.

-For example, if you enroll in Supplemental LTD for the first time with a January 1, 2024, coverage effective date and you have an injury, illness, or condition that was or should have been treated on or after October 1, 2023, through December 31, 2023, you will not be eligible to receive Supplemental LTD benefits for a disability related to the pre-existing condition that occurs in 2024.
-If you had the 50% employer paid LTD coverage for at least 12 months from your disability date, you would remain eligible for these benefits.
+For example, if you enroll in Supplemental Long-Term Disability for the first time with a January 1, 2025, coverage effective date and you have an injury, illness, or condition that was or should have been treated on or after October 1, 2024, through December 31, 2024, you will not be eligible to receive Supplemental Long-Term Disability benefits for a disability related to the pre-existing condition that occurs in 2025.
+If you had the 50% employer paid Long-Term Disability coverage for at least 12 months from your disability date, you would remain eligible for these benefits.
 For more information on pre-existing conditions and exclusions, please view the Summary Plan Description.